ephemeraHQ/converse-app/README.md

 ### Forward backend port

-if running the backend locally
+if running the backend locally on an Android Device

 ```
-adb reverse tcp:9875 tcp:9875
+yarn android:reverse
 ```

 # Running the App